 Workers’ compensation insurance pays for employees’ medical expenses and lost income when they experience a work-related injury or occupational illness.
-Most states require workers’ comp by law.
-New Jersey requires all employers with one or more employees to carry workers’ compensation, and they typically pay between 72 cents to $19.72 per $100 of payroll.
+New Jersey requires all business owners with one or more employees to carry workers’ compensation, and the average cost across all industries is $1.42 per $100 of payroll.

-New Jersey employers can obtained coverage from more than 400 private licensed workers’ compensation insurance companies authorized to sell workers’ comp policies in the state.
+New Jersey employers who need workers’ compensation insurance can obtain coverage from one of the more than 400 private licensed insurers in the state.
 Certain businesses may also be approved to self-insure.
-Difficult-to-insure businesses or businesses having trouble finding coverage can utilize New Jersey’s assigned risk pool, which places these businesses with a carrier.
+Difficult-to-insure businesses or businesses having trouble finding coverage can use New Jersey’s assigned risk pool, which places these businesses with a carrier.

-Top Providers for Workers’ Compensation Insurance in New Jersey
+Top Workers’ Compensation Insurance Insurers in New Jersey

 New ventures and startups looking for their first workers’ comp policies